 What is pelvic pain?

-Possible causes of pelvic pain in both men and women include:
+There are many reasons why you may develop pelvic pain.
+Possible pelvic pain causes in both men and women include:

 What are the symptoms related to pelvic pain?